MLZ is a cooperation between:> Technische Universität München> Helmholtz-Zentrum Hereon > Forschungszentrum Jülich

 At the age of 85, Dr. Anton Axmann passed away on August 30, 2022.
 Under his guidance, the construction permits for the research reactor were issued and the buildings were constructed.
 As an enthusiastic nuclear engineer, he ensured the optimal alignment of the beam tubes, a cold source with a particularly high neutron flux, and a hot source to expand the range of applications.

 Companions, such as the long-time Scientific Director of FRM II and MLZ, Prof. Dr. Winfried Petry, describe him as a “man of action”.
 Axmann’s reputation preceded him when the Süddeutsche Zeitung ran the headline on July 1, 1995: “The man for the reactor – Munich TU brings Anton Axmann from Berlin”.
-A physicist by training, he had learned his trade as project manager during the complete reconstruction of the Berlin research reactor BER II, and was initially deputed from the Hahn-Meitner Institute in Berlin to the Technical University of Munich.
+A physicist by training, he headed the electronics, instrument control computing and neutron detector groups at the French research reactor Institut Laue-Langevin from 1969 to 1974.
+He then learned his trade as a project manager during the complete reconstruction of the Berlin research reactor BER II and was initially deputed from the Hahn-Meitner Institute in Berlin to the Technical University of Munich in 1995.

 More flux for the cold source